Intellisrc/groovy-extend/README.md

 * `toTime`      : Convert String into LocalTime (auto detect format)
 * `toSnakeCase` : Returns a string as snake_case_formatted_string
 * `toCamelCase` : Returns a string as CamelCaseFormattedString
+* `toDotCase`   : Returns a string as dot.case.formatted.string
+* `toKebabCase` : Returns a string as Kebab-Case-Formatted-String

 ## Other